Hoxtygen/JavaScript-I/README.md

 **Follow these steps to set up and work on your project:**

-* [ ] Create a forked copy of this project.
+* [x] Create a forked copy of this project.
-* [ ] Add your project manager as collaborator on Github.
+* [x] Add your project manager as collaborator on Github.
-* [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+* [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-* [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+* [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-* [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+* [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-* [ ] Push commits: git push origin `<firstName-lastName>`.
+* [x] Push commits: git push origin `<firstName-lastName>`.

 **Follow these steps for completing your project.**

-* [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+* [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-* [ ] Add your project manager as a reviewer on the pull-request
+* [x] Add your project manager as a reviewer on the pull-request
 * [ ] Your project manager will count the project as complete by merging the branch back into master.

 ## Assignment Description

 * Complete all the exercises as described inside each assignment file.
-* Use `console.log()` statements to check to see if your code does what it is supposed to do.
+[x]Use `console.log()` statements to check to see if your code does what it is supposed to do.
-* To test your `console.log()` statements open up the index.html file found in the assignments folder and use the developer tools to view the console.
+[x] To test your `console.log()` statements open up the index.html file found in the assignments folder and use the developer tools to view the console.

 **Note:**You could also run `node /assignments/<fileName>` and see what prints in your terminal.

-* Once you finish the exercises in each file, commit your code, and push it to your fork.
+[x] Once you finish the exercises in each file, commit your code, and push it to your fork.

 ### Objects

 To better understand objects, you really just need to write more of them.
 The [objects.js](assignments/objects.js) file contains several challenges centered around a theme of interns starting at a new job.
 The Human Resources team needs information about the new hires.
 Use your new found object skills answer vital questions for HR.

-* Read the instructions found within the file carefully to finish the challenges
-* Don't work on stretch until you have completed all assignments
+[x] Read the instructions found within the file carefully to finish the challenges [8] Don't work on stretch until you have completed all assignments

 ### Arrays

 The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
 You have been asked to help a used car business with some customer requests based on their inventory.
 Use for loops and arrays to solve their problems.

-* Utilize the the array `inventory` to complete your challenges
-* Use any array method you see fit to solve the problem
-* Don't work on stretch until you have completed all assignments
+[x] Utilize the the array `inventory` to complete your challenges [x] Use any array method you see fit to solve the problem [x] Don't work on stretch until you have completed all assignments

 ### Arrow Function Syntax